lubeda/EsphoMaTrix/README.md

 # EspHoMaTriX (ehmtx)
-A simple DIY status display build with a flexible 8x32 RGB LED panel implemented with [esphome.io](https://esphome.io)
+A simple DIY status display build with a flexible 8x32 RGB LED panel implemented with [esphome.io](https://esphome.io).
+It needs at least the version 2022.5.0 to run

 # Introduction

-There are some "RGB-matrix" status displays/clocks out there, the commercial one from Lamtric and some very good d.i.y.-alternatives.
+There are some "RGB-matrix" status displays/clocks out there, the commercial one from LaMetric and some very good d.i.y.-alternatives.

 - [LaMetric](https://lametric.com/en-US/) commercial ~ 199€
 - [Awtrix](https://awtrixdocs.blueforcer.de/#/)